outsinre/outsinre.github.com/_posts/2018-03-20-wireguard.md

 root@tux ~ # wg setconf wg0 /etc/wireguard/wg0.conf
 # -or-
 root@tux ~ # wg set wg0 listen-port 48574 private-key /etc/wireguard/private-key
-root@tux ~ # wg set wg0 peer <peer B public-key> [persistent-keepalive 25] [endpoint 23.45.67.89:39814] allowed-ips 10.0.0.2/32,10.0.100.2/24
+root@tux ~ # wg set wg0 peer <public-key of peer> [persistent-keepalive 25] [endpoint 23.45.67.89:39814] allowed-ips 10.0.0.2/32,10.0.100.2/24
 root@tux ~ # wg [showconf wg0]
 ```

-1. *peer B public key* should be *base64* format like *V7g3kxzLATJ6edBybau1IrE3FOgLHajxxFfMZ+QOUyE=*.
+1. Public key should be *base64* format like *V7g3kxzLATJ6edBybau1IrE3FOgLHajxxFfMZ+QOUyE=*.
-2. To traverse NAT or firewall, we need *persistent-keepalive*.
+2. To traverse NAT or firewall, we need *persistent-keepalive* on client sides.

-   It's the peer behind NAT or firewall that associates *persistent-keepalive* value with its peer setting.
+   It's the peer behind NAT or firewall that requires *persistent-keepalive* argument.

-   For instance, A sites behind NAT (i.e. Wi-Fi router), *persistent-keepalive* sends a packet to its peers periodically to keep NAT mapping open, without which, peers cannot reach A.
+   For instance, peer A sites behind NAT (i.e. Wi-Fi router), *persistent-keepalive* sends packets to peers periodically to keep NAT mapping open, without which, peers cannot reach A.
-3. *endpoint* is peer B's external yet public IP and UDP port.
+3. *endpoint* is the peer's external yet public IP and UDP port.

-   It's recommended to leave this argument out on server side because the server updates the endpoint of its peers by examining from where correctly authenticated packets originates.
    Only client side that makes the initial connection requires *endpoint*.

-   As peer A sits behind Wi-Fi router, *endpoint* representing it should be the WAN IP instead of *192.168.0.123*.
+It's recommended to leave this argument out when setting the server side because it updates the endpoint value by examining from where correctly authenticated packets originates.
+Meanwhile, clients behind NAT and dial-up do not have fixed public IPs.
-4. *allowed-ips* is a list of comma-separated IP ranges to which WireGuard traffic can be sent and from where WireGuard traffic can be recevied.
+4. *allowed-ips* is a list of comma-separated IP ranges to which WireGuard traffic can be sent and from which WireGuard traffic can be recevied.

-   For simple point-to-point connection, it should be peer B's internal IP.
+   For a simple point-to-point connection, it should be a peer's internal IP.
+To reach the whole LAN network, we set it to *10.0.0.0/24*).

-   The catch-all *0.0.0.0/0* may be specified for matching all IPv4 addresses, and *::/0* may be specified for matching all IPv6 addresses, allowing and route *all* traffic on the client through the VPN tunnel.
-This is useful if want to set a VPN proxy.
+   The catch-all *0.0.0.0/0* and *::/0* match all addresses, routing all traffic through WireGuard.
+This is useful if we want to set up transparent proxy on client sides.

-   This can be narrowed down if you only want some traffic (i.e. remote LAN network *10.0.0.0/24*) to go over VPN.

-   Whatever schema you choose, peer B's internal IP must be covered by *allowed-ips*.
+   Whatever schemas we choose, the peer's internal IP must be covered.
-5. Multiple peers can be set up.
+5. We can set multiple peers.

 # Persistent Configuration

-Previously *wg* commands are valid within current login session.
-To be permanent across reboots, arguments could be loaded from file which, by convention, locates under */etc/wireguard/*.
+Setup above is versatile across reboots.
+To be permanent, arguments can be loaded from file on boot.
+By default, configuration file locates under */etc/wireguard/*.

 To save and load configuration: